gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 - For the Azure Information Protection client: [How to configure conditions for automatic and recommended classification for Azure Information Protection](https://docs.microsoft.com/information-protection/configure-policy-classification).

-- For the Azure Information Protection unified labelingclient: [Apply a sensitivity label to content automatically](https://docs.microsoft.com/Office365/SecurityCompliance/apply_sensitivity_label_automatically).
+- For the Azure Information Protection unified labeling client: [Apply a sensitivity label to content automatically](https://docs.microsoft.com/Office365/SecurityCompliance/apply_sensitivity_label_automatically).

 When this cmdlet is run, it inspects the file contents and if the configured conditions are met for a label, that label is applied.
 This action will automatically apply protection if the selected label applies protection.
 For the Azure Information Protection client, because labels support removing protection, protection can also be removed from files when you run this cmdlet.